dining

 CANTON

-Collinsville Historic District - Rte.
-179 at Collinsville Center.
-Explore a 19th-century mill village that has been sensitively adapted to our era.
+Spend an interesting afternoon exploring this intact 19th-century mill village that has been sensitively adapted to our era.
 The old Collins Axe Factory has antiques shops and studios.
-LaSalle Market is legendary for sandwiches, hearty breakfasts and informal dinners.
-The Canton Historical Museum has an interesting collection of local artifacts, and historic buildings like Collinsville Savings and Canton Town Hall line the streets.
+Up the street a bit, LaSalle Market is known for its legendary sandwiches, hearty breakfasts, and informal dinners.
+The Canton Historical Museum offers a wonderful collection of local artifacts.
+And historic buildings like Collinsville Savings and Canton Town Hall line the streets.
+Bring your bike to enjoy the 6-mile stretch of the Farmington River Greenway that goes through the village.

 Roaring Brook Nature Center - 70 Gracey Rd.
-From Rte.
-44 west turn onto Lawton Road to left-fork onto Gracey., 860-693-0263
+From Route 44 west turn onto Lawton Rd. to left then fork onto Gracey, Canton, 860-693-0263

 top